Cole-Richards/Cole-Richards/README.md

-👋 Hi, I’m @Cole-Richards \
+👋 Hi, my name is @Cole-Richards \
 👀 My career interests are the applicability of computer science to social sciences such as philosophy, politics, and theology \
-💞 I’m looking to collaborate on a natural language processing project, a web3 project, and an image processing project \
+💞 I’m looking to collaborate on a natural language processing project, a scheduling recommender, and an image processing project \
-🌱 I’m currently learning data science at Bloom Tech, software engineering on CodeSignal and Leetcode, and web3 on Gitcoin \
+🌱 I’m currently looking for data science work while honing my software engineering skills on CodeSignal and Leetcode \
 📫 How to reach me on twitter @ColeDRichards, and at richards.coled@gmail.com or <a href="https://www.linkedin.com/in/colerichards1029/">LinkedIn</a> \

 <!---